gsleh123/SFCrimeML/README.md

 ### Blog Updates

-*5/6/2018* - Working on using logistic regression to predict crime category
+*5/6/2018* - Working on using logistic regression to predict crime category.
+On the Kaggle competition, we scored a multiclass loss of 27.62709.
+This is just preliminary work with using ONLY logistic regression.